 Before seeking care, you can shop in advance to check the prices of procedures and medical services.

-Two options are Guroo.com, which provides average service prices in various locations around the country, and Health4Me, a mobile app that offers quality and cost information for hundreds of medical services, according to Ho.
+Some options are Guroo.com, which provides average service prices in various locations around the country, and Health4Me, a mobile app from UnitedHealthcare that offers quality and cost information for hundreds of medical services, according to Ho.
+A few other options include Fair Health Consumer, which gives estimates based on claims information they receive on medical and dental services across the country, and Healthcare Bluebook, which bases its information on a database of rates paid by private insurers.

 You also can call providers in your area to see what they charge for various services.
 Explain that you have a high-deductible health plan and need help minimizing costs.